How Much it Costs to OWN an RV: What to Know Before You Buy

 RV Sales Tax

 Your state and county, and how much you paid for your camper will determine the sales tax you need to pay.
-Each state has different rules to determine the amount.
+Each state has different rules.

 You can contact your local county treasurer’s office (vehicle registration office) with a quote of the amount you intend to spend on a camper, to find out exactly what you’ll pay in tax.
-If you do not have an exact amount, they can still provide you with an estimate.
+If you do not have an exact amount, they can still give you an estimate.

 Title and Lien Fees